rust-lang/rfcs/text/3519-arbitrary-self-types-v2.md

 ## Motivation for the arbitrary self types feature overall

+Originally, "arbitrary self types" was built to allow self types of `Pin<&mut Self>` and similar types as part of async Rust work.
+At that time, certain types - `Pin`, but also `Rc`, `Box` etc. - were hard coded such that they could be supported as self types.
+That's been sufficient for many use-cases including async Rust, but it's resulted in these built-in smart pointer types having greater powers (in stable Rust) than user-contributed smart pointers, an undesirable state.

+Since then, other use-cases have become clear where crates need to make their own smart pointer types with similar powers.

 One use-case is cross-language interop (JavaScript, Python, C++), where other languages' references can’t guarantee the aliasing and exclusivity semantics required of a Rust reference.
 For example, the C++ `this` pointer can't be practically or safely represented as a Rust reference because C++ may retain other pointers to the data and it might mutate at any time.
 Yet, calling C++ methods intrinsically requires a `this` reference.
 With "arbitrary self types", smart pointer types can be created which obey foreign-language semantics and can be used in safe Rust code:

 ```rust